MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/add-files-server.md

 ---
 title: Add files to version control server
 titleSuffix: Azure Repos
-description: See how to use Visual Studio to add files to the Team Foundation Version Control server. ms.assetid: 9b457eb0-9cdf-438d-935d-ceac7ce2201a ms.service: azure-devops-repos ms.topic: conceptual
+description: See how to use Visual Studio to add files to Team Foundation Version Control. ms.assetid: 9b457eb0-9cdf-438d-935d-ceac7ce2201a ms.service: azure-devops-repos ms.topic: conceptual